It’s that time of year!

 This is the view from the top down.

-For this tray, I transplanted some rhubarb seedlings (that are a little worse for the wear) and some of my geranium cuttings.
+For this tray, I transplanted some rhubarb seedlings (that are a little worse for wear) and some of my geranium cuttings.